michaelcale/books/books/go/0310-json/010-basic-json-decoding.md

 ---
 Title: Parsing arbitrary JSON documents
+Id: 183
-Id: 4113
+SOId: 4113
 ---
-Parsing [into a struct](994) is very convenient but sometimes you don't know the structure of JSON document upfront.
+Parsing [into a struct](182) is very convenient but sometimes you don't know the structure of JSON document upfront.

 For arbitrary JSON documents we can decode into a `map[string]interface{}`, which can represent all valid JSON documents.